yuyizhong/clientprofile/README.md

 ## Credits

 I would like to acknowledge the great support from my mentor Daisy.
-With my project idea, she introduced me the appropriate technologies and libraries to enhance the App presentation.
+With my project idea, she introduced me few appropriate technologies and libraries to enhance the App presentation.

 Resources helpful to implement specific features:
 * [Pretty-print tabular data in Python](https://pypi.org/project/tabulate/)